 We are located in Northeast Indiana on 30 acres of rolling hills.
 Our facility was designed with the safety and happiness of the horse in mind.
 We pride ourselves on taking excellent care of our horses.
-Owner/manager, Sarah Randolph, has 25 years of experience with horses and riding and is continually learning to further enhance the qualities of our breeding program, horses, and training methods.
+Owner/manager, Sarah Randolph, has 30 years of experience with horses and riding and is continually attending seminars and conferences to further enhance the qualities of our breeding program, horses, and training methods.

 Nathan Randolph is an avid outdoorsman and can be seen working around the farm on a daily basis.
 Whether it is maintenance of the grounds, repairing of a tractor, or building a tackroom - he can do it all!